xenris/hitec-receiver/readme.md

 ### PWM - PPM

-To enable PPM mode, ground the output pin on channel 1 before turning on.
+To enable PPM mode, connect the output pin on channel 1 to V+ before turning on.

 ### Channels